Storm Huntley

-Storm Huntley (born 24 February 1987) is a Scottish television presenter.
+Storm Danielle Huntley (born 24 February 1987) is a Scottish television presenter.

 Early life and education

 Huntley's first name was chosen from a combination of her mother reading a novel where the lead had this name (A Sparrow Falls by Wilbur Smith) and an electrical storm outside on the day she was born.
 Her grandmother refused to use this name for some time.

 As a toddler, she accidentally poured a kettle of boiling water over herself, causing permanent scarring to her arm, shoulder and neck; she chooses clothing to conceal the scars.

-Raised in Bishopbriggs in the northern part of Greater Glasgow, she attended Bishopbriggs High School before taking a degree in politics and economics from the University of Glasgow in 2008.
+Raised in Bishopbriggs in the northern part of Greater Glasgow, she attended Bishopbriggs High Schoolthen Gordonstoun School in Elgin, Morayshire before taking a degree in politics and economics from the University of Glasgow in 2008.
 She became involved in the university station's Subcity Radio as well as hospital radio, spent time in London with a local community radio company (OnFM) and took a postgraduate diploma in broadcast journalism from the London College of Communication.